 The Sixth College Practicum is an upper-division, general education requirement that embodies the College’s commitment to active, hands-on learning.
 Sixth College students may choose a course, internship, research opportunity, or study abroad program for their Practicum Project that develops both their academic and professional skills.

-Students may choose ONE of the following 4-unit upper division options:
+Students may choose ONE of the following 4-unit upper division course options:

 A 4-unit upper-division Departmental Course

-An opportunity with one of our Practicum partners: Teams in Engineering Services (TIES), Academic Enrichment Program (AEP), Global Health Minor, UCDC, and Partners at Learning (PAL).
-For more information on EDS opportunities for STEM students, click here.
+A course with one of our Practicum partners: Teams in Engineering Services (TIES), Academic Enrichment Program (AEP), Global Health Minor, UCDC, La Clase Mágica, and Partners at Learning (PAL).
+For more information on Education Studies opportunities for STEM students, click here.

 Research has shown that all types of experiential learning, including service-learning, help students acquire essential leadership skills, improve their communication skills, increase self-awareness, and enhance multicultural and global understanding.
 Employers are also more likely to hire college graduates who have engaged in some type of community service, practical work, or volunteerism.
 Through the Sixth College Practicum, students enroll in courses that have an experiential, service-learning, or community-based component to the curriculum.